-Mr. Turner was previously an associate columnist with the National Law Journal and has co-authored several papers and presentations regarding patent law and practice including forum selection in patent infringement litigation, claim construction hearing practice, and pre-litigation investigations.
+Mr. Turner has been an associate columnist for the National Law Journal and has co-authored several papers and presentations regarding patent law and practice, including forum selection in patent infringement litigation, claim construction hearing practice, and pre-litigation investigations.

 Mr. Turner earned his J.D. cum laude from the University of Michigan where he was a contributing editor of the University of Michigan Law Review.
 He authored "Swallowing the Apple Whole: Improper Patent Use By Local Rule," 100 Michigan L. Rev. 640, for which he received a West Publishing Award and an honorary membership in Scribes, the American Society of Writers on Legal Subjects.
 Mr. Turner was also a research assistant on Markman Practice, Procedures and Tactics, 619 PLI/Pat 117.

 Before joining Irell & Manella, Mr. Turner clerked for the Honorable Robert E. Payne of the United States District Court for the Eastern District of Virginia.

-Prior to entering law school, Mr. Turner worked in private industry as a software engineer for AlliedSignal Aerospace (now Honeywell International Inc.), Hewlett-Packard, and in IBM's Santa Teresa Laboratory.
-Mr. Turner also worked as a manufacturing execution system and database design consultant.
+Before law school, Mr. Turner worked in private industry as a software engineer for AlliedSignal Aerospace (now Honeywell International Inc.), Hewlett-Packard, and in IBM's Santa Teresa Laboratory.
+He also worked as a manufacturing execution system and database design consultant.

 In his spare time, Mr. Turner enjoys boxing, writing, sketching, and bicycling.